tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

   - You will never see your personality unless I do it before you die
 - Fear: are you afraid of your own subconscious?

+More positive ideas:

+- Understand where others are coming from.

-Not sure where to put these in the outline?
+Probably want to put these near the beginning.

 ## Unorganized Ideas